The Jewel of the Nile

-The Jewel of the Nile is a 1985 American action-adventure romantic comedy film directed by Lewis Teague and produced by Michael Douglas, who also starred in the lead role, and reunites with co-stars Kathleen Turner and Danny DeVito all reprising their roles.
-It is the sequel to the 1984 action-adventure romantic comedy film Romancing the Stone.
+The Jewel of the Nile is a 1985 American action-adventure romantic comedy film directed by Lewis Teague and produced by Michael Douglas, who also starred in the lead role, reuniting with co-stars Kathleen Turner and Danny DeVito, reprising their roles from the 1984 action-adventure film Romancing the Stone.

 Like Romancing the Stone, the opening scene takes place in one of Joan's novels.
 This time, instead of Jesse and Angelina in Joan's wild-west scenario, Joan and Jack are about to be married when pirates attack their ship.
 The Jewel of the Nile sends its characters off on a new adventure in a fictional African desert, in an effort to find the fabled "Jewel of the Nile".

 The song performed by Billy Ocean, "When the Going Gets Tough, the Tough Get Going", became a major international hit, reaching #1 in the UK and #2 in the US.

 Plot

-Six months after the events in Romancing the Stone, Joan Wilder's (Kathleen Turner) and Jack Colton's (Michael Douglas) romance has grown stale.
-While moored at a port in the South of France, Joan, suffering writer's block, wants to return to New York, while Jack prefers aimlessly sailing the world on his boat, the Angelina.
-At a book signing engagement, Joan meets Omar Khalifa (Spiros Focás), a charming Arab ruler who wants Joan to write his biography.
+Six months after the events of Romancing the Stone, Joan Wilder's and Jack Colton's romance has grown stale.
+While moored at a port in Southern France, Joan, suffering writer's block, wants to return to New York, while Jack prefers sailing the world on his boat.
+At a book signing engagement, Joan meets Omar Khalifa, a charming Arab ruler who wants Joan to write his biography.

 Joan accepts and leaves with Omar over Jack's protests.
-Jack later runs into Ralph (Danny DeVito), the swindler from Jack and Joan's previous adventure in Colombia, who demands Jack turn over the stone Jack and Joan found.
-Shortly after, an Arab, Tarak (Paul David Magid), informs Jack about Omar's true intentions and claims that Omar has the "Jewel of the Nile"; just as Tarak finishes his explanations, the Angelina explodes from a bomb set by one of Omar's men.
+Jack later runs into Ralph, the swindler from Jack and Joan's previous adventure in Colombia, who demands that Jack turn over the stone Jack and Joan found.
+Shortly after, an Arab, Tarak, informs Jack about Omar's true intentions and claims that Omar has the "Jewel of the Nile."
+Just as Tarak finishes his explanations, the boat explodes from a bomb set by one of Omar's men.
 Ralph and Jack team up to find Joan and the fabled jewel.

-Joan soon discovers that Omar is a brutal dictator rather than the enlightened ruler he claimed will unite the Arab world.
-In the palace jail, Joan encounters Al-Julhara (Avner Eisenberg), a holy man who is, in fact, the "Jewel of the Nile" and whom Omar fears.
+Joan soon discovers that Omar is a brutal dictator rather than the enlightened ruler which he claimed would unite the Arab world.
+In the palace jail, Joan encounters Al-Julhara, a holy man who is, in fact, the "Jewel of the Nile".
 Al-Julhara tells Joan that Omar plans to declare himself ruler of all of the Arab world at a ceremony in the city of Kadir.

-Realizing that Al-Julhara is the only one who can stop Omar, Joan decides to escort him to Kadir herself.
+Realizing that Al-Julhara is the only one who can stop Omar, Joan escorts him to Kadir.
 The pair escape and find Jack, and they flee into the desert in Omar's hijacked F-16 fighter jet.
-Ralph is captured by Tarak's rebel Sufi tribe who are sworn to protect the Jewel so he can fulfill his people's destiny.
+Ralph is captured by Tarak's rebel Sufi tribe, sworn to protect the Jewel.